-The Van Smart course will fulfil requirements of certain clients in their Work Related Road Risk (WRRR) contract clauses and those construction companies which are signed up to the Construction Logistics and Cyclist Safety (CLOCS) standard.
+The Van Smart course will fulfil requirements of certain clients in their Work Related Road Risk (WRRR) contract clauses and those construction companies which are signed up to the Construction Logistics and Community Safety (CLOCS) standard.
 Van Smart courses also meet the Fleet Operator Recognition Scheme (FORS) requirement which states that operators undergo approved progressive training.

 Fleet Operators Recognition Scheme (FORS)?